 - Students can choose any of the optional modules offered by the Department, allowing you to choose any combination of philosophical topics.

-Students on the MLitt in Philosophy have the opportunity to study a broad range of philosophical topics, through lectures, tutorials and reading groups.
-Modules are taught in small groups of four to ten students, with all postgraduate taught students in the Department participating in the compulsory Current Issues modules.
-In 2014-2015, there were 35 postgraduate taught students in the Department.
+Students on the MLitt in Philosophy have the opportunity to study a broad range of philosophical topics through lectures, tutorials and reading groups.
+Modules are taught in small groups, normally consisting of four to ten students.
+All postgraduate taught students in the Department participating in the compulsory Current Issues modules.
+In 2017-2018, there were approximately 40 postgraduate taught students in the Department.